Combat

 Suffocation

 Someone or something is hindering your ability to breathe.
 Suffocation penalties stack, from different sources or multiple ones.
-Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll.
+Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll (with a penalty to the roll equal to your new, increased Suffocation severity).
 Unlike normal Fatigue-related penalties, suffocation is not reset to 0 when your Fatigue advances.
 When you stop being suffocated, your suffocation penalty is reduced by 1 every 5 initiative counts.

 Visibility